Form 5 Information statement

 IF YOU HAVE ANY COMPLAINTS ABOUT YOUR CREDIT CONTRACT, OR WANT MORE INFORMATION, CONTACT YOUR CREDIT PROVIDER.
 YOU MUST ATTEMPT TO RESOLVE YOUR COMPLAINT WITH YOUR CREDIT PROVIDER BEFORE CONTACTING YOUR CREDIT PROVIDER’S EXTERNAL DISPUTE RESOLUTION SCHEME.
 IF YOU HAVE A COMPLAINT WHICH REMAINS UNRESOLVED AFTER SPEAKING TO YOUR CREDIT PROVIDER YOU CAN CONTACT YOUR CREDIT PROVIDER’S EXTERNAL DISPUTE RESOLUTION SCHEME OR GET LEGAL ADVICE.

 EXTERNAL DISPUTE RESOLUTION IS A FREE SERVICE ESTABLISHED TO PROVIDE YOU WITH AN INDEPENDENT MECHANISM TO RESOLVE SPECIFIC COMPLAINTS.
-YOUR CREDIT PROVIDER’S EXTERNAL DISPUTE RESOLUTION PROVIDER IS THE CREDIT OMBUDSMAN SERVICE LIMITED AND CAN BE CONTACTED AT Fax no. (02) 9273 8440, Tel.
+YOUR CREDIT PROVIDER’S EXTERNAL DISPUTE RESOLUTION PROVIDER IS THE CREDIT AND INVESTMENT OMBUDSMAN LIMITED AND CAN BE CONTACTED AT Fax no. (02) 9273 8440, Tel.
 1800 138 422 or PO Box A252, Sydney South NSW.1800 138 422

 PLEASE KEEP THIS INFORMATION STATEMENT.
 YOU MAY WANT SOME INFORMATION FROM IT AT A LATER DATE.